ReemAlsaedi/Starbucks-Capstone-Challenge/README.md

 2. amount: (numeric) money spent in "transaction"
 3. reward: (numeric) money gained from "offer completed"
 - time: (numeric) hours after start of test

+### Results
+My analysis suggests that the resulting random forest model has an training data accuracy of 0.944 and an F1-score of 0.939.
+The test data set accuracy of 0.929 and F1-score of 0.931 suggests that the random forest model I constructed did not overfit the training data.